Tinea Capitis

 Back

-Tinea capitis is a disease caused by superficial fungal infection of the skin of the scalp, eyebrows, and eyelashes, with a propensity for attacking hair shafts and follicles (see the image below).
+Tinea capitis is a disease caused by superficial fungal infection of the skin of the scalp, eyebrows, and eyelashes, with a propensity for attacking hair shafts and follicles.
 The disease is considered to be a form of superficial mycosis or dermatophytosis.
 Several synonyms are used, including ringworm of the scalp and tinea tonsurans.
 In the United States and other regions of the world, the incidence of tinea capitis is increasing.[1]

 Dermatophytosis includes several distinct clinical entities, depending on the anatomic site and etiologic agents involved.
 Clinically, the conditions include tinea capitis, tinea favosa (favus resulting from infection by Trichophyton schoenleinii), tinea corporis (ringworm of glabrous skin), tinea imbricata (ringworm resulting from infection by Trichophyton concentricum), tinea cruris (ringworm of the groin), tinea unguium or onychomycosis (ringworm of the nail), tinea pedis (ringworm of the feet), tinea barbae (ringworm of the beard), and tinea manuum (ringworm of the hand).

 Clinical presentation of tinea capitis varies from a scaly noninflamed dermatosis resembling seborrheic dermatitis to an inflammatory disease with scaly erythematous lesions and hair loss or alopecia that may progress to severely inflamed deep abscesses termed kerion, with the potential for scarring and permanent alopecia.
+(See Presentation.)
 The type of disease elicited depends on interaction between the host and the etiologic agents.
+Workup may include culture, Wood lamp examination, dermoscopy/videodermatoscopy, or skin biopsy.
+(See Workup.)

 Pathophysiology

-Causative agents of tinea capitis include keratinophilic fungi termed dermatophytes.
-These molds usually are present in nonliving cornified layers of skin and its appendages and sometimes are capable of invading the outermost layer of skin, stratum corneum, or other keratinized skin appendages derived from epidermis, such as hair and nails.
+Tinea capitis is caused by keratinophilic fungal species (dermatophytes) from the genera Trichophyton and Microsporum.
+These fungi usually are present in nonliving cornified layers of skin and its appendages and sometimes are capable of invading the outermost layer of skin, stratum corneum, or other keratinized skin appendages derived from epidermis (eg, hair and nails).

-Dermatophytes are among the most common infectious agents of humans, causing a variety of clinical conditions that are collectively termed dermatophytosis.
+Dermatophytes are among the most common infectious agents of humans, causing a variety of clinical conditions that are collectively referred to as dermatophytosis (or, in the plural, dermatophyses).
 From the site of inoculation, the fungal hyphae grow centrifugally in the stratum corneum.
 The fungus continues downward growth into the hair, invading keratin as it is formed.
-The zone of involvement extends upwards at the rate at which hair grows, and it is visible above the skin surface by days 12-14.
-Infected hairs are brittle, and by the third week, broken hairs are evident.
+The zone of involvement extends upward at the rate at which hair grows, and it is visible above the skin surface by days 12-14.
+Infected hairs are brittle, and by week 3, broken hairs are evident.

-Three types of in vivo hair invasion are recognized.
+Three types of in-vivo hair invasion are recognized, as follows:

 Ectothrix invasion is characterized by the development of arthroconidia on the exterior of the hair shaft.
-The cuticle of the hair is destroyed, and infected hairs usually fluoresce a bright greenish-yellow color under a Wood lamp ultraviolet light.
-Common agents include Microsporum canis, Microsporum gypseum, Trichophyton equinum, and Trichophyton verrucosum.[2]
+The cuticle of the hair is destroyed, and infected hairs usually fluoresce a bright greenish-yellow color under a Wood lamp ultraviolet (UV) light.
+Common ectothrix-producing organisms include Microsporum canis, Microsporum gypseum, Trichophyton equinum, and Trichophyton verrucosum.[2]

 Endothrix hair invasion is characterized by the development of arthroconidia within the hair shaft only.
-The cuticle of the hair remains intact and infected hairs do not fluoresce under a Wood lamp ultraviolet light.
-All endothrix-producing agents are anthropophilic (eg, Trichophyton tonsurans, Trichophyton violaceum).[3]
+The cuticle of the hair remains intact, and infected hairs do not fluoresce under a Wood lamp UV light.
+All endothrix-producing organisms are anthropophilic (eg, Trichophyton tonsurans, Trichophyton violaceum).[3]

-Favus, usually caused by T schoenleinii, produces favuslike crusts or scutula and corresponding hair loss.
+Favus, usually caused by Trichophyton schoenleinii, produces favuslike crusts or scutula and corresponding hair loss.

 Etiology